 Importance: Why Online Courses Matter Today

-Learning through online courses has become significant due to global changes in education, workforce development, and digital literacy needs.
+Online courses are increasingly important due to global changes in education, workforce demands, and digital literacy needs.
+They provide opportunities for continuous and flexible learning.

 • Students seeking flexible education